Sabayon/enman/README.md

 # FOR REPOSITORY MANTAINERS
 If you want your repository available thru enman, send a PR on the [Enman-db GitHub repository](https://github.com/Sabayon/enman-db)

-# AUTHOR

-mudler <mudler@sabayon.org>

-# COPYRIGHT AND LICENSE

-This software is Copyright (c) 2016 by Ettore Di Giacinto.

-This is free software, licensed under:

-    The GNU General Public License, Version 3, June 2007